 All About the Digital Transformation in the Banking Sector

-Banks around the globe have realized that investments in digital technologies are ways to acquire new customers.
+Digital transformation in banking around the globe has realized that investments in digital technologies are ways to acquire new customers.

 See a couple of interesting numbers below:

 – 72 percent use mobile applications to access their operations.

 - Augmented Reality Making Payments Easy, Secure & Reliable

 - Big Data for Digital Banks